 Meet the Trustees

 David is a solicitor and consultant with regional law firm, Ashfords LLP.
-Appointed SWFTA's Chairman in May 2013, he brings to the archive both his professional experience and his relationships with the private and public sectors, built up from over 20 years as a member of the Plymouth business community.
+Appointed SWFTA's Chairman in May 2013, he brings both his professional experience and his relationships with the private and public sectors, built up from over 20 years as a member of the Plymouth business community.

 Richard is a retired Senior Civil Servant who comes from a Plymouth family.
-After University at Bristol he joined the Civil Service in 1973 and worked in London in a number of policy areas including Railways, Housing and Environmental Protection as well as spells in Human Resource Management and Finance.
-He had secondments to the Private Sector and British Rail, the latter as Director, Privatisation Studies.
-He was seconded to the Cabinet Office in 1997 to work on modernising government and this led to an 18 month spell running the Civil Service College.
-In 1999 he moved back to the South West as Director in the Government Office for the South West where he worked until retiring in 2012 with a focus on promoting Economic Development, Regeneration and Social and Economic Inclusion.
-He was given an honorary Doctorate by Plymouth University in 2010 and as well as being a Trustee of SWFTA is a Trustee of the Plymouth Barbican Trust, a Governor of the University of St Mark and St John (Plymouth), a member of the Exeter Cathedral Council and a deputy Lieutenant of Devon.
+University at Bristol led to the Civil Service in 1973 working in London.
+In 1999 he moved back to the South West as Director in the Government Office for the South West, retiring in 2012.
+He has an Honorary Doctorate from Plymouth University and is a Trustee of the Plymouth Barbican Trust, a Governor of Plymouth Marjon University, a member of the Exeter Cathedral Council and a Deputy Lieutenant of Devon.
 Richard has a passion for the influence of Culture, as the policy which reaches what others fail to touch, and a fascination in leadership and authority without power.
-He is married with two daughters, lives north of Plymouth near Milton Combe where he breeds pigs and is a Churchwarden at St Leonard’s Sheepstor.

 Nicola Moyle is Head of Arts and Heritage at Plymouth City Council.
-Nicola has enjoyed an impressive 20 year long career as a key advocate for the City's heritage sector and is the lead client for the Plymouth History Centre Project.
+Nicola has enjoyed an impressive 20-year long career as a key advocate for the City's heritage sector and is one of the key leads in The Box, Plymouth.

 Jeremy has enjoyed a long career as a television journalist, presenter and producer in the UK, Australia and New Zealand leading to programme and broadcast management with ITV.
 He was the Founding Chair of South West Screen, the regional forerunner of Creative England.

-Bob Sharpe - Former Business Consultant (SWFTA), Consultant for the Plymouth Culture Board and Trustee for the South West Image Bank.
+Bob Sharpe Former Business Consultant, Consultant for the Plymouth Culture Board and Trustee for the South West Image Bank